Abhishek-465/Star-type-detection/README.md

 ## Overview

 This project uses machine learning to detect the type of stars based on certain input features.
 The model is built using Scikit-learn, Numpy, and Pandas.
+I have also used FastApi to test it as an API.

 ## Features